EvSivtsova/CV/README.md

 _Head of Advisory, Operations_ for the largest UK charity promoting responsible business<br>
 Promoted from _Advisory Services Manager, Strategic Advice & Solutions_ in 06/2014<br>

-* Lead on the delivery of advisory services through contextual review, stakeholder interviews, benchmarking, roadmap development, implementation planning and developing decisions making tools.
+**Key internal projects include:**
+* Managed the Advisory Services team at the time of human resource constraints.
+* Developed capacity management tools to ensure appropriate allocation of internal and external human resources to projects.
+* Undertook scenario planning to create financial projections, best allocation of resources and product mix to maximize revenues and knowledge building.
+* Participated in strategic review, including reviewing pricing of one of the key BITC service offers, undertaking competitor analysis and clarifying team’s vision and positioning.

+**Key consulting responsibilities include:**
 * Managed cross-functional delivery teams made of internal and external talents.
-* Areas of focus: integrating sustainability in business, supply chain and reporting, senior leadership engagement, building the case for responsible business and mega-trends.
-* Developed capacity and budget management tools to streamline advisory processes.<br>
+* Took part in business development by scoping out the projects: listening to client's needs, identifying project goals, and developing timeline and deliverables.
+* Lead on the delivery of advisory services through contextual review, stakeholder interviews, benchmarking, roadmap development, implementation planning and developing decision making tools.

 **Volans, London, UK (05 - 06/2013)**<br>
 _Freelance Consultant_ for social innovation consultancy and think-tank